CottonwoodUnderdogs/Seikilos/README.md

 - Preset angles mapped to buttons, manual angle control also mapped.
 - Command-based programming
 ---------------------------------
-Basically all of the code was written by me on a time crunch.
+All of the code was written by me on a time crunch.
 Not my proudest work, there was a lot I could have done better, but it was my first time dealing with OOP and WPIlib and I learnt a lot.